oxuva/long-term-tracking-benchmark/README.md

 ```
 where `{subset}` is either `dev` or `test`, `{video}` is the video ID e.g. `vid0042`, and `{frame:06d}` is the frame number e.g. `002934`.

-**Note:** Only the annotations for the *dev* set are public.
-These can be useful for diagnosing failures and hyperparameter search.
-For the *test* set, the annotations are secret and trackers can only be assessed via the evaluation server (explained later).

 ### Task format